This post may contain affiliate links.

 You can’t dangle in space forever and eventually I hit the water – although ‘hit’ is the wrong word – more like I was captured gently by one of the local Mayan boys whose job it is to catch hapless tourists and deliver them to safety.

 Some of the others in our group were keeping the cenote Mexico adrenalin going by swinging off a Tarzan vine and leaping off a platform into the water, but I grabbed an inner tube and floated as far away as I could.
 I didn’t want manufactured fun.
-I wanted to experience the Cenote Maya on its own terms.
+I wanted to experience the Cenote Maya in the most natural way I could

 High above, a circle of blue sky was visible, like a painted medallion, while the cenote interior blinked with flickers of sunlight.
 The water beneath me was black as crude oil, but clean and pure.
 Occasionally I felt tiny things bump up against my body.

 As I am more scared of water than heights (I know, I know, it’s weird), I tried not to think of that creepy cave lake in Harry Potter and the Half-Blood Prince where dead bodies are floating under the surface, waiting to drag mortals under.

 Mayan Sacrifices in Cenotes

 I also tried not to think about how some sacred cenotes had been used for human sacrifices, how skulls and bones had been found deep in their lairs.
 Instead I focused on Chaka, the God of Water, who also dwells in cenotes.